How do senior trekkers fare on Kilimanjaro?

+In July 2019 Anne Lorimor, from Phoenix, Arizona, reached the summit of Africa’s Highest Mountain aged 89.
+In doing so she became the oldest person ever to reach Uhuru Peak, the true summit of Kili.
 It was actually Anne’s second successful assault on Kilimanjaro, having first climbed it four years previously aged 85.
 Indeed, it was hearing that she was no longer the oldest person to reach the top that prompted Anne to climb it for a second time.
+Proof, if any were needed, that older climbers on Kilimanjaro fare just as well as anyone else.

 Ms Lorimor’s achievements provide a welcome reminder that age really is no barrier to climbing the Roof of Africa.